 Our site provides survival rate for 30 types of cancer.
 You can select cancer type on our home page or using the drop-down menu at the top of the screen.
 It is advisable that you check with your physician if you're unsure about your cancer type.

 The survival rate is the percentage of people who survived the specified time period.
 So if 10 people were diagnosed on January 1, 2010 the survival rate would be the number of people still alive on January 1, 2015.
 If that number was 9, the survival rate would be 90%.

 We calculate "cause-specific" survival rates which means deaths from causes other than cancer are excluded.

 Further, when using the date diagnosed, the survival rate is adjusted.
 This is termed "conditional survival" as it factors in how long you've survived with cancer.

-By using the buttons below the survival rate percentage and hearts, you can see how the rates change for a different profile.
+By using the buttons below the survival rate percentage, you can see how the rates change for a different profile.
 Rates vary considerably by age/sex/grade/stage (if applicable).

 If you're not sure about your stage and/or grade, you can use the buttons to see the differences.